nguyenbinhanltv/svelte-tetris/README.md

 > “ Code is like humor.
 When you have to explain it, it’s bad.” – Cory House

 And let me emphasize it again, I didn't write the brain of the game from scratch.
-I adapted the well-written source by [@angular-tetris][angular] for Tetris core.
+I adapted the well-written source by [@trungk18/angular-tetris][angular] for Tetris core.
 I did refactor some parts to support Akita and wrote some new functionality as well.

 ### Akita state management + dev tool support